 If you have trouble drinking water on an empty stomach, you can try adding a scoop of Live Conscious' Beyond Greens.
 There's no better way to start your day than nurturing the microbiome in your gut.
-Beyond Greens is a powerful mix of echinacea, rhodiola, milk thistle, probiotics, and four varieties of mushrooms to boost your immune system and gut health.
+Beyond Greens is a powerful mix of echinacea, Rhodiola, milk thistle, probiotics, and four varieties of mushrooms to promote your immune system and gut health.
 A healthy gut also means more energy, which will naturally help you with habit number seven below.

 7. Exercise or Stretch